emanuelvald/challenge-intuit-backend/README.md

 # Challange Intuit Backend

-A simple API to manage customers.
+A simple API to manage customers created with NestJS.

 ## API